PokeNavBot/pokenav-documentation/source/raid_trains.md

 * Maintain (add or remove) a list of gyms where the group is heading.
 * Tracks the current progress of the raid party.
 * Advance to the next gym and auto-reset the raid parties arrival status.
+* Automatically estimate arrival times and update these times as you go.
 * Save the list of gyms as a route, which can then be loaded for future trains.
 * View a list or complete gym list of saved community routes.
 * Delete community saved routes.